 The long handles are ideal for tricks since they give you a little bit of extra length to do crossing movements.

 For speed, the short handles are the best.
-You will find this type of handle on cross ropes for power speed.
+You will find this type of handle for power speed.

-For those who start jumping rope (beginners), the best is a standard medium handle (which is the most common).
+The best is a standard medium handle (which is the most common) is best for beginners.

-Another critical point, the handle to rope connection
+Another critical point, the connection of the handle to the rope

 - Regular connection (the most common)